shakedshoshan/RAGify/terraform/README.md

 After infrastructure deployment:

-1. **Connect Application**: Update your backend application with the database and S3 credentials
+1. **Connect Application**: Update your backend application with the database credentials
 2. **Deploy Containers**: Create ECS task definitions and services for your application
 3. **Domain Setup**: Configure Route 53 and SSL certificates for production
 4. **Monitoring**: Set up CloudWatch alarms and dashboards